When it comes to voice over bookings at NJP STUDIOS, there is no way around Gabriela.

 What services do recordings include?

-Our recording services include voice and vocal direction and backup.
+Voice and vocal recordings as well as instrument recordings include voice and vocal direction and backup.
 Editing (processing of the recordings) is not included.

-What does speech direction mean?
+What does language direction mean?

 How long does a recording session last?